sedona-cms/core/README.md

   1. toolbar – toolbar customization, adding buttons, changing title
   2. items – menu customization, add items, sections and subitems

+Config file has [json schema](src/schema/sedona.config.schema.json).
+This tool helps validate config when module loading.
+And edit the file without errors.

+Editing the config file may be handier with webstorm or vscode.

+1. Webstorm – Languages and Frameworks -> Schemas and DTDs -> JSON Schema Mappings

 ### Toolbar configuration